FHA vs USDA Loans: Which Government Loan Option Is Best for Homebuyers?

 - reAlpha Mortgage, NMLS #1743790, is an Equal Housing Lender.

-- reAlpha is a homebuying platform that offers up to 75% of the buyer agent commission back - helping buyers reduce closing costs and keep more cash in hand.
+- reAlpha is a homebuying platform that returns a significant portion of the buyer agent commission to the buyer, helping reduce closing costs and allowing buyers to keep more cash in hand.

 Disclaimer: The information provided does not constitute legal or financial advice.
 Always consult with a licensed mortgage professional to discuss your individual needs and eligibility.